Orlando Divorce Attorney Discusses Florida's No Fault Divorce

 Florida courts will generally distribute the marital assets or properties, net of debts, equally between the divorcing parties.
 A property or debt is "marital" if it was acquired between (1) the date of the couple's marriage and (2) the date of filing the divorce petition or of their separation.

 These assets and debts will be subject to an equitable (50-50) distribution regardless of which spouse has the titles to them.
-For more information on this subject please click here: Property Distribution In Divorce.
+For more information on this subject please click here: Property Distribution.

 Whether a Florida court awards alimony depends on three factors:

 However, unlike with child support, no guidelines exist for alimony.
 Family courts exercise a great deal of discretion when determining both its amount and duration.
-Click here for additional information: Alimony In A Florida Divorce.
+Click here for additional information: The Four Types of Alimony.

 Finally, one spouse in a divorce may petition the court to order the opposing spouse to pay for some or all the retainer fee due to his or her attorney.
 As in the case of alimony, a spouse's entitlement to an award of the attorney fee award depends on two factors: (1) his or her need for it and (2) the ability to pay of the other spouse.
-Read more on this subject in Attorney Fee Awards In Family Law Cases
+Read more on this subject in Cases with Attorney Fee Awards.

 How AAA Family Law Can Help You